Former Chair, Central Eurasian Studies

 - U.S. Commission on International Religious Freedom Scholar (2013).

-- United States of America National Council on the Humanities (2008–2019), nominated by the President of the U.S. and confirmed by the U.S. Senate.
+- United States of America National Council on the Humanities (2008–2019), overseeing the National Endowment for the Humanities, nominated by the President of the U.S. and confirmed by the U.S. Senate.

 - American Philosophical Society Sabbatical Fellowship (2006–2007).